DeviceNut/PixelNutApp/application-features.md

 Use of EEPROM to Store Default Pattern
 ---------------------------------------------------------------

-If the hardware processor supports an EEPROM function (or flash memory that is made to appear as such by underlying library functions), various applications settings are stored there and retrieved on startup.
+The hardware system must support EEPROM (or flash memory that is made to appear as such by an underlying library), as various applications settings are stored there and retrieved upon startup.

 These settings include the initial preset effect pattern, and for applications that don't have physical controls, the current values for the brightness, animation delay, and all the externally set properties.